Gregjarvez/mrgregory.dev/src/pages/articles/my-motivation/index.md

 <hr>

 Well folks, there we go.
 Some of the things that have motivated me to make this publication.
-This is the first publication of this kind I have done If you find a language construct that can be improved, please feel free to open an issue or create PR [here](https://github.com/Gregjarvez/mrgregory.dev).
+This is the first publication of this kind I have done If you find any language construct that can be improved, please feel free to open an issue or create PR [here](https://github.com/Gregjarvez/mrgregory.dev).
 Until next time stay vigilant and keep learning one byte at a time.